-Learning Objectives By the end of the session participants will be able to: Technical paper Explain the nature of policy Analyse the rural transport issues that need to be addressed through policy Describe the advantages and disadvantages of road management models Assess how policy may be designed to encourage the development of personal transport and transport services List the key aspects of policy implementation Case study Explain the role of the Malawi Rural Travel and Transport Program (MRTTP) Analyse the institutional framework of rural transport activities in Malawi Identify lessons from the Malawi experience for other countries Rural Transport Knowledge Base papers used with this session Rural transport policy development process By: D. Robinson, and G. Banjo, World Bank (1999) Rural transport policy development process in Malawi: Case Study By: RTTP and Government of Malawi, Lilongwe, Malawi (1999) Training Materials Presentations Sa Rural Transport Policy Development Process Sb Rural Transport Policy Development Process in Malawi - Case Study Activity Sheets Models and Options for managing rural roads Policy Measures for IMT Case Study: Rural Transport Policy Development Process in Malawi
+Learning Objectives This session enables participants to: Learning Objectives Technical paper Explain the nature of policy Analyse the rural transport issues that need to be addressed through policy Describe the advantages and disadvantages of road management models Assess how policy may be designed to encourage the development of personal transport and transport services List the key aspects of policy implementation Case study Examine the role of the Rural Travel and Transport Program in Malawi Investigate the institutional framework of rural transport activities in Malawi Draw lessons from the Malawi experience Rural Transport Knowledge Base papers used with this session Rural transport policy development process By: D. Robinson, and G. Banjo, World Bank (1999) Rural transport policy development process in Malawi: Case Study By: RTTP and Government of Malawi, Lilongwe, Malawi (1999) Training Materials Presentations 1.3a Rural Transport Policy Development Process 1.3b Rural Transport Policy Development Process in Malawi - Case Study Activity Sheets 9 Models and Options for managing rural roads 10 Policy Measures for IMT 11 Case Study: Rural Transport Policy Development Process in Malawi